Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Identifying Explanations through Sample-Based Trials

 For identifying the model parts, we will rely on the internal model to build symbolic estimates.
 Since we can separate the two explanation cases using the agent's internal model, we will only focus on the problem of identifying the model parts given the required explanation type.

 \textbf{Identifying failing precondition:}

 The first case we will consider is the one related to explaining plan failures.
 In particular, given the failing state $s_\textrm{fail}$ and failing foil action $a_\textrm{fail}$, we want to find a concept that is absent in $s_\textrm{fail}$ but is a precondition for the action $a_\textrm{fail}$.
 We will try to approximate whether a concept is a precondition or not by checking whether they appear in all the states sampled from the model, where $a_\textrm{fail}$ is executable ($\mathbb{S}$ - set of all sampled states).
 Figure \ref{algo-fig}(a) presents the pseudo-code for finding such preconditions.
-We rely on the sampler (denoted as ${ \textsf{Sampler}}$) to create the set $\mathbb{S}$, where the number of samples used is upper-bounded by a sampling budget $\ell$.
+We rely on the sampler (denoted as ${ \textsf{Sampler}}$) to create the set $\mathbb{S}$, where the number of samples used is upper-bounded by a sampling budget $\ell$. poss\_prec\_set captures the set of hypotheses regarding the missing precondition maintained over the course of the search.

 We ensure that models learned are local approximations by considering only samples within some distance from the states in the plan and foils.
 For reachability-based distances, we can use random walks to generate the samples.
 Specifically, we can start a random walk from one of the states observed in the plan/foil and end the sampling episode whenever the number of steps taken crosses a given threshold.
 The search starts with a set of hypotheses for preconditions $\mathcal{H}_{\mathbb{P}}$ and rejects individual hypotheses whenever the search sees a state where the action $a_{fail}$ is executable and the concept is absent.
 The worst-case time complexity of this search is linear on the sampling budget.